komalsupekar/Agriculture-Evolution/README.md

 # Agriculture-Evolution
-This is web application which will helpful for the farmer.It provides the platform to sell and buy the products.
+This is web application which will helpful for the farmer.It provides the platform to sell and buy the agriculture products.
 It also includes the Group Disccusion for the farmers to discuss about their products.